-- 3.1 There is a legal duty placed on the Council to bill for Council Tax and Non Domestic Rates (Business Rates) in accordance with legislation.
-The processes are automated and managed by the Technical Control Team and the Income Team. - 3.2 Sundry (Commercial) debts are more varied and can be dealt with by the Income Team in liaison with the individual services. - 3.3 The below table shows the billing and recovery process in terms of team responsibility for the different types of debt.
+- 3.1 There is a legal duty placed on the Council to bill for Council Tax and Non-Domestic Rates (Business Rates) in accordance with legislation.
+The processes are automated and managed by the Technical, Control and the Income Teams. - 3.2 Sundry (Commercial) debts are more varied and can be dealt with by the Income Team in liaison with the individual services.

+3.3 The below table shows the billing and recovery process in terms of team responsibility for the different types of debt.

-Council Tax Business Rates Housing Benefit Overpayments Sundry Debts Account Council Tax Business Rates Housing Benefit Individual administration Team Team Team Service Area Systems Support Technical Team Technical Team Technical Team Finance Billing Technical Team Technical Team Technical Team Income Team Payment Processing Income Team Income Team Income Team Income Team Debt Recovery Corporate Debt Team Business Rates Team Housing Benefit Team Income Team
+Council Tax Business Rates Housing Benefit Overpayments Sundry Debts Account Council Tax Team Business Rates Housing Benefit Individual administration Team Team Service Area Systems Support Technical Team Technical Team Technical Team Finance Billing Technical Team Technical Team Technical Team Income Team Payment Processing Income Team Income Team Income Team Income Team Debt Recovery Corporate Debt Business Rates Housing Benefit Income Team Team Team Team

-For all types of income the following principles must be followed:
+For all types of income the following guidelines must be followed:

-- When goods or services are being provided payments should always be made up front of service delivery - For charges relating to hire of goods or premises a reasonable deposit should be taken on booking to cover any potential damage and the full cost of hire - Services should always consider the risk of non-payment and should actively monitor customer accounts and payment activities to highlight possible accumulation of debts
+- When goods or services are being provided payments should always be made up front of service delivery. - For charges relating to hire of goods or premises a reasonable deposit should be taken on booking to cover any potential damage and the full cost of hire. - Services should always consider the risk of non-payment and should actively monitor customer accounts and payment activities to highlight possible accumulation of debts.